 Christian Petzold uses the air in his style as a breathing place for large ideas.
 Tempered and minimalist, he is constantly in dialogue with film — not as homage or pastiche, but as utterance.
 If audiences accept that every camera movement or physical presence on screen recalls every other time a similar thing has appeared onscreen, then Petzold offers the space to find these associations, while giving viewers everything needed to read Undine, his messiest, most romantic work to date.
-If Transit riffed on Casablanca, and Phoenix mimicked Vertigo, then Undine is Petzold’s Magnificent Obsession, a film of wild swings left and right that don’t always hit, but are constantly trying to communicate, to connect.
+If Transit riffs on Casablanca, and Phoenix mimicks Vertigo, then Undine is Petzold’s Magnificent Obsession, a film of wild swings left and right that don’t always hit, but are constantly trying to communicate, to connect.
 Here, Petzold interpolates the Greek Undine myth, of a water nymph who must kill her treacherous lover and return home.

 Undine opens with a closeup of a face, Undine (Paula Beer).
 Sat outside a cafe, she is being dumped by her goateed boyfriend Johannes (Jacob Matschenz).
 A look of despair turns into anger, as she threatens to murder him, “I told you I would kill you,” she hisses.
 Petzold has an uncanny ability to dissociate his cinematic point of view from reality while playing entirely straight — think the modern locations in the WWII-set Transit — so it seems entirely possible that Undine will kill this man.
 With a piercing soundtrack that threatens to rise along with her apparently noisy heartbeat, the viewer is barely given a moment to settle into this person’s rhythm.